mrmuller22/BluePad/README.md

 # BluePad
-This repository showcases my personal project the BluePad.
+This repository showcases my personal project the BluePad v1.1.
 Inspired by the Stream Deck and to have easy access to shortcuts for my Computer.

 **Description:**